M240 machine gun: 2022 military solicitation

-Operation
+Design details

 The weapon fires from the open bolt position, meaning that the bolt is held to the rear and only moves forward as it is firing a round.
 The firing pin is static and the bolt moves around the firing pin, circumventing any need for a hammer.
 A sear is used to time the internal mechanisms of the weapon to provide a consistent rate of fire, ensuring proper function and accuracy.

 The rate of fire may be controlled by three different gas regulator settings.
 The first setting allows the weapon to cycle at 650–750 rounds per minute, the second setting being 750–850 rounds per minute, and the third setting being 850–950 rounds per minute.
 These settings are changed by dismounting the barrel, removing the gas regulator collar and turning the gas regulator to allow more or less gas to move through the weapon system.
 It is generally performed only when necessary to return the gun to operation after fouling has caused sluggish operation and there is no time to properly clean the weapon.

-The barrels can be exchanged rapidly, thanks to a barrel release button located on the left side of the weapon.
+The barrels can be exchanged rapidly, via a barrel release button located on the left side of the weapon.
 The weapon is cleared first and then the button is held down, while the barrel's carrying handle is moved from the right side of the weapon to the center, unlocking it from the receiver.
 At this point, the button is released and the barrel is then pulled free of the receiver and placed to the side.
 The new barrel is inserted into the receiver and then the carrying handle is shifted to the right, locking it into place.

 During prolonged firing, the barrels can become hot enough to inflict second-degree burns instantly without becoming visibly different.

 Variants

-The manufacturer's name for the weapon is the MAG 58.
-The M240 adheres to FN MAG-58 specifications, allowing parts to be interchanged with other standard MAG-58s.
+FN Herstal first introduced the MAG general-purpose machinegun in the early 1950s.
+The M240 is the US military's adoption of the FN MAG.
+Parts compatibly of other MAG variants adopted by other NATO members are interchangeable.
 This has significant advantages in training, logistics support, tactical versatility, and joint operations.
-For example, a US unit with attached British troops could supply replacement parts for their GPMG L7s, and vice versa.

-M240, M240E1, and M240C